Tax and Payment Information

 tax payments during covid-19

 For payments at City Hall, with the ongoing COVID-19 concerns, we STRONGLY recommend that tax payments be made by check and placed in the 24-hour drive-up red drop box located on the east side of City Hall on the half-circle drive curb sidewalk.
 Please address the envelope: Attn: Treasurer’s Department.
 If paying in person, City guidelines and procedures for entry into City Hall will need to be followed.
-Days and hours that City Hall/Treasurer’s Office is open may fluctuate.
-City offices will be closed on Monday, May 31.
+The days and hours that City Hall/Treasurer’s Office is open may fluctuate.
+City offices will be closed on Nov.
+11, 25 and 26.

 INSTRUCTIONS TO ACCESS TAX INFORMATION VIA WEBSITE AT LIVONIATAX.ORG